rostislav-sergeenkov/modules_checklist/README.md

    - the list of required or optional modules.

  * on Modules page (/admin/modules)
-   - Shows up on enable, disable, unistall the required and disabled modules.
+   - Shows up on enable, disable, uninstall the required and disabled modules.

 ### 2. Test error / warning message

  * On Modules page form submit
    - if required disabled module has been enabled.
    - if required enabled module has been disabled.
- * On Modules page (unistall phase) form submit
+ * On Modules page (uninstall phase) form submit
-   - if required module is going to be unistalled.
+   - if required module is going to be uninstalled.
-   - if required module has been unistalled.
+   - if required module has been uninstalled.

 ### 3. Test "Modules Checklist settings" page